-Alex Vernon teaches post-1900 American literature as well as writing.
-He is the author of two memoirs,
+Alex Vernon teaches post-1900 American literature, some film, and writing.
+He is the author of:

 most succinctly bred